 What are the main components of a SASE solution?

 SASE includes SSE capabilities ZTNA, SWG, CASB, DLP, FWaaS plus SD-WAN, cloud firewall, and a unified policy management interface.
-Edge vpn cbic: A comprehensive guide to VPNs for Edge browser users and CBIC considerations in Canada
+Norton vpn deals: how to get the best Norton VPN deals in 2026, pricing, features, and tips

 How do SSE and SASE affect user experience?